Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: System Model

-Let us denote the power allocation matrix by $\bm{\Lambda}$, where $\bm{\Lambda}$ is diagonal, with its diagonal elements being the power allocation weights for the signal streams of separate antennas. $\bm{\Lambda}$ can be derived using the standard water-filling algorithm.
+We denote the power allocation matrix by $\bm{\Lambda}$, where $\bm{\Lambda}$ is diagonal, with its diagonal elements being the power allocation weights for the signal streams of separate antennas. $\bm{\Lambda}$ can be derived using the standard water-filling algorithm \cite{scutari2009mimo}.
 With power allocation and SVD precoding (precoding $\bm{X}$ into $\bm{VX}$), Eqn. \eqref{MIMO_channel} can be rewritten as:

 Multiplying both sides of Eqn. \eqref{eq:MIMO1} by $\bm{U}^H$ (MIMO detection) gives us: